Rich Action-semantic Consistent Knowledge for Early Action Prediction: Introduction

 \section{Introduction}

-} Early action prediction (EAP) is an important task in a series of applications ranging from intelligent surveillance, self-driving to human-robot interaction \cite{zhao2021review,kong2018human}.
-Different from traditional action recognition tasks, as shown in Figure \ref{fig:EAR1}, the EAP aims to predict the semantic label of ongoing actions very early before the action is completely executed.
+\IEEEPARstart{E}{arly} action prediction (EAP) is an important task in a series of applications ranging from intelligent surveillance and self-driving to human-robot interaction \cite{zhao2021review,kong2018human}.
+Unlike traditional action recognition tasks {\cite{yang2016discriminative,yang2016latent}}, as shown in Fig. \ref{fig:EAR1}, the EAP aims to predict the semantic label of ongoing actions very early before the action is completely executed.
 Due to the limited observations, the action semantics of partial videos are ambiguous, especially at the very early stages.
-Moreover, although the same action execution with different progress levels of videos shares the same action semantics, there exist diverse feature distributions and large intra-class variations.
-Therefore, predicting human action very early is particularly challenging due to the limited observations and large intra-class variances in different progress levels.
+According to the definitions of EAP, the same action execution with different progress levels of videos shares the same action semantics. {However, due to variations in the completion degree of different partial videos, partial videos with different progress levels exhibit diverse feature distributions, even for the same action executions.
+This leads to significant intra-class variations.} As a result, EAP is particularly challenging, especially in predicting action semantics very early.

-We assume that the same action semantics have similar feature distributions, and similar distributions of partial videos can be measured by correlations of their features, which is called action semantic consistent modeling.
-Through pairwise action semantic consistent modeling, we learn similar distributions and their action semantic consistencies with arbitrary progress levels, and we name it Action Semantic Consistent Knowledge (ASCK).
+Ideally, it is expected that the same semantics of actions should have similar feature distributions.
+Therefore, the key to EAP is to learn similar distributions of partial videos of the same action executions \cite{wang2019progressive,kong2017deep}.
+Similar distributions of partial videos can be measured by correlations of their features, which is called action-semantic consistent modeling.
+Through pairwise action-semantic consistent modeling shown in Fig. \ref{fig:EAR1}, we may learn similar distributions and their action-semantic consistencies, and we name it Action-Semantic Consistent Knowledge (ASCK).
 Therefore, modeling ASCK among arbitrary partial videos is an intuitive way to learn the similar distributions of their features for alleviating the large intra-class variances of partial videos.

+Many prior works have been proposed for EAP, mainly including recognition-based methods and distillation-based methods.
+The recognition-based methods directly predict semantic labels of partial videos which contain limited observations with incomplete action executions \cite{chen2018part,sun2019relational,liu2018ssnet}.
+For example, Sun et al. \cite{sun2019relational} proposed a discriminative relational recurrent network (DR2N) and modeled spatio-temporal interactions between actors of several historical frames for predicting future actions.
+Due to limited observations, the partial video shares ambiguous semantics, which inevitably leads to poor performance by the recognition-based methods.